gvwilson/sensibleadventures/short-stories/litany.md

 A woman in scrubs followed him, then another beefy man pushing a stainless steel cart loaded with medical equipment, and finally Doctor Biczo.
-"I'm sorry, George," he said, sounding sincere.
+"I'm sorry, George," he said.
+"But we need to ask you some more questions."

 He struggled,
 but the two men were stronger than him and had clearly had lots of practice